Zeelandic: Characteristics

 Zeelandic still has three grammatical genders and the final schwa of feminine words.
 It has kept the monophthongs [i] and [y] for ij and ui, rather than breaking them into [ɛi] and [œy].
 It usually umlauts [aː] into [ɛː] and renders the old Germanic [ai] and [au] as falling diphthongs ([ɪə ~ ɪɐ ~ iɐ] and [ʊə ~ ʊɐ ~ uɐ], respectively, with the exact realisation depending on the dialect.
 Standard Dutch has merged them with etymological [eː] and [oː].
 Finally, Zeelandic drops [h].

-This table illustrates the differences (note that the orthography is Dutch):
+This table illustrates the differences (the orthography is Dutch):

 Dialects

 The province of Zeeland consists of several former islands that were difficult to reach until well into the 20th century.
 As a result, there is roughly one dialect per island.
 The respective dialects differ clearly but only slightly.
 The Goeree-Overflakkee dialect, for example, does not drop the h, and the Walcheren and Zuid-Beveland dialects have umlauted words, unlike the northern dialects (for example: beuter [bøtər] as opposed to boter [botər].
 Within the island dialects themselves, dialectal differences also exist, and native speakers can frequently tell the village (at least on their own island) a person is from by the specific dialect that is spoken, even if the differences are inaudible to outsiders.
-For example within the Tholen dialect, speakers from Poortvliet, a village roughly on the middle of the island, can use widely different words for something than speakers from Sint-Maartensdijk do, which lies only 5 km to the west of Poortvliet.
+For example, within the Tholen dialect, speakers from Poortvliet, a village roughly on the middle of the island, can use widely different words for something than speakers from Sint-Maartensdijk do, which lies only 5 km to the west of Poortvliet.